ChrisKeefe/dev-docs/source/architecture.rst

 In this example we see that the activation of each component is strictly nested.
 It forms a sort of "onion of responsibility" between the component layers.
 We also note that the Interface waits for the task to finish before becoming inactive; there are other modes of calling actions which are asynchronous and can be used instead.
-In either case, we see that each component is successively responsible for less tasks which become more specific as we move to the right.
+In either case, we see that each component is successively responsible for fewer tasks which become more specific as we move to the right.

 The end result is:
   - The Interface need only care about communicating with the User.